Susan C. Hamsher

 Prior to joining the Tenenbaum Law Group, Susan was a senior associate at a boutique law firm in Washington, DC with a partial focus on the laws governing lobbying and election-related activity by tax-exempt organizations.
 Susan also advised the firm’s clients on establishing and securing federal tax exemption, governance, fundraising regulation, and the laws applicable to organizations engaged in public interest, policy advocacy, and political activities.
 In addition, she assisted the firm’s nonprofit clients with corporate partnerships, licensing agreements, and privacy policies, among many other legal issues.

-Prior to that, Susan worked as an in-house attorney for over eight years at The Nature Conservancy.
+Prior to that, Susan worked as a senior in-house attorney for over eight years at The Nature Conservancy.
 While at the Conservancy, Susan oversaw various risk management functions including lobbying, corporate marketing partnerships, and certain fundraising initiatives.
 She also led two practice teams – Marketing and Government Relations – comprised of attorneys from across the Conservancy.
 Susan advised the Conservancy’s divisions across geographies in the United States and globally on tax, fundraising, privacy, intellectual property, lobbying, government ethics, and campaign finance for ballot measures.

 Susan also served as the primary attorney to the Conservancy’s program in India.
 In this role, she worked with local counsel to support a new and rapidly growing program on corporate formation and governance, anti-corruption, fundraising, employment, and contracts and grants review.
 She also advised the India team on U.S. tax issues such as private benefit and private inurement, how to work with for-profit companies, and conflicts of interest.